 The Twitch-verified badge was added to the platform in 2017, at the same time as the Affiliate program was launched.

-To become verified, you must put in consistent effort, but it is well worth it because your channel will benefit greatly.
+To get more Twitch viewers and become verified, you must put in consistent effort, but it is well worth it because your channel will benefit greatly.
 If you are serious about making Twitch streaming a potential future career, the benefits of being verified should excite you.

 Users will be more likely to watch broadcasts with the verified badge next to their names because they will be confident that they will not witness anything that violates Twitch’s policy.
 Overall, users feel more secure when watching streams on verified channels.